deeparora29deliveroo/react-bootcamp/README.md

 1. `yarn install` - Installs the packages in package.json
 1. `yarn dev` - Starts the app in development mode with hot-reloading when anything changes

-Local Server can be found at http://localhost:4444/
+Local Server can be accessed at http://localhost:4444/